Budapest to Belgrade the Long Way: An Introduction to the Balkans

 Although the Eastern Europe guide is sufficient for a short trip like this one, we think Lonely Planet are missing a trick by not having guides to Serbia or Bosnia and Herzegovina.
-If you like more detail, Bradt travel guides are excellent and have just published an updated guide to Bosnia and Herzegovina and a new guide to Serbia due out in September.
+If you like more detail, Bradt travel guides are excellent and have a dedicated guide to Bosnia and Herzegovina and also a guide to Serbia.

 Did you find this post useful?
 Pin it to your travel planning board for later…